 We give a proof of Theorem~\ref{intro:mergeability}, however without establishing linear running time.
 Linear running time will be established in the next section.
 We will define a precedence graph on the elements of the two sequences.
 There will be two kinds of edges: strict edges and tentative edges.
 The tentative edges come in pairs sharing an element.
 We show that an output sequeence has LDS at most two iff it obeys all strict edges and one edge in each pair of tentative edges.
 We then derive an algorithm to decide whether such a selection of tentative edges is possible.

-We have two sequences $Q_1$ and $Q_2$ each of LDS at most two.
+We have two sequences $Q_1$ and $Q_2$, each of LDS at most two.
 We want to decide whether $Q_1$ and $Q_2$ can be merged into a sequence of LDS at most two.
 A \emph{down-pair} in a sequence is a pair $a,b$ with $a > b$ and $a$ preceding $b$ in the sequence.
 Then, $a$ and $b$ are the \emph{left element} and \emph{right element} of the down-pair, respectively.

 We will define a \emph{precedence graph} on the elements of $Q_1$ and $Q_2$.
-There are two kinds of edges.
-Strict edges and tentative edges.
+There are two kinds of edges: \emph{strict edges} and \emph{tentative edges}.
 A strict edge $x \rightarrow y$ indicates that $x$ must be before $y$ in the output.
 Tentative edges come in pairs that share a common element.
-If $b \dashrightarrow e \dashrightarrow a$ are a pair of tentative edges then either $b$ must be before $e$ or $e$ must be before $a$ in the output; so the arrangement $a, e, b$ is forbidden.
+If $b \dashrightarrow e \dashrightarrow a$ are a pair of tentative edges, then either $b$ must be before $e$ or $e$ must be before $a$ in the output; so the arrangement $a, e, b$ is forbidden.

-In a sequence of LDS at most two, we have three kinds of elements: Left elements in a down-pair, right elements in a down-pair, and elements that are in no down-pair.
-We call such elements solitaires.
-Note that no element can be a left and a right element in a down-pair as this would imply a decreasing sequence of length three.
+In a sequence of LDS at most two, we have three kinds of elements: left elements in a down-pair, right elements in a down-pair, and elements that are in no down-pair.
+We call such elements \emph{solitaires}.
+Note that no element can be a left and a right element, as this would imply a decreasing sequence of length three.
 For a solitaire, all preceding elements are smaller and all succeeding elements are larger.
 We have the following precedence edges.